mycloudfun/kubernetes-the-hard-way-vagrant/README.md

-# Kubernetes the hard way with vagrant
+# Kubernetes the hard way with Vagrant and Ansible

 This is a port of Kelsey Hightower project called [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way), originally created for GCP.
 The aim of this project is to build a similar setup, but based on well-known product Vagrant.
 It allows you to build your own Kubernetes cluster for learning purposes without access to any public cloud provides.
 The only limit is your PC Hardware :)